Only have two days in Victoria? Don’t worry – this city was practically built for quick getaways.

 Looking for something a little more traditional?
 Il Terazzo offers top-notch Italian cuisine in a romantic Tuscan courtyard setting.

-After dinner, why not catch some live music or check out the local nightlife?
+After dinner, why not catch some live music or check out the local nightlife at one of Victoria’s best bars?
 Victoria is known as the craft beer capital of Canada.
 So you can hit up any of the dozens of breweries, pubs and taphouses that make up the Victoria craft beer scene for a tasting.
 Head out alone or participate in a Victoria Brewery Tour.
 The choice is up to you!

-Otherwise, you can head over to Courtenay Street, where you’ll find 3 bars and a nightclub in one block outside the Strathcona Hotel.
+Otherwise, you can head over to the Sticky Wicket, where you’ll find 3 bars and a nightclub in one block below the Strathcona Hotel.

 ⛴️ Coming from Vancouver?
 Read my post on how to get to Victoria from Vancouver